Htertuliano/Nieghborhood-React-Map/Neighborhood-Map-React--master/README.md

-# London Cafe's / Neighborhood Map (React)

 This is my final project in my nanodegree by Udacity.
 This project is coded in ReactJS.

 ## Purpose

-This app functionality is to locate cafe's in London by map.
+This app functionality is to locate coffee shops in Atlanta by map.
 It also includes a search functionality that filters out the markers by query.
 Beside that it's made with a11y in mind and offline-first approach.

 ## How to install